RodoJML/BIS03---Project1/README.md

 # BIS03 FirstProject

-A Java application created as the first project of two, required in the semester.
-Application runs in both terminal and Java GUI, includes the following functionalitites:
+A Java application that runs in both terminal and Java GUI and includes the following functionalitites:

 (1) Problem 1: Exchange Rate - Fixed currency
 (2) Problem 2: Exchange Rate - User defines currency